Twisting Kelvin Cells for Enhanced Vibration Control: Experimental Validation

 Figure~\ref{fig:FreqDepend} presents the numerical transmission based on the frequency-dependent material behavior compared to the measured spectrum.
 The results show excellent agreement in the analyzed frequency range, with the simulation accurately capturing the first and second transmission dips near 2\,kHz and 5.5~kHz, respectively.
 However, the simulations overestimate the opening of the third dip at approximately 7~kHz, indicating that the assumed linear dependence of the moduli on frequency is insufficient to correctly reproduce the structural response at higher frequencies.

 The validity of the proposed frequency-dependent model was further validated in simulations for finite-size structures formed by reference \text{Kelvin} cells and those twisted by $90^\circ$.
-The calculation results have been compared to the measurement data for the corresponding samples.
-Figure~\ref{fig:Trans_KCRef} shows that the frequency-dependent model accurately predicts the measured transmission spectra in both cases, showing particularly good agreement in the attenuation regions, without requiring any further adjustment of the parameters.
+Crucially, the material parameters calibrated for the $45^\circ$-case were applied to these distinct topologies without any further modification.
+Figure~\ref{fig:Trans_KCRef} shows that the frequency-dependent model accurately predicts the measured transmission spectra in both cases, showing particularly good agreement in the attenuation regions, without requiring any further adjustment of the parameters, demonstrating the high degree of generalizability of our viscoelastic framework across different lattice architectures.
 In contrast, the linear-elastic model fails to reproduce the measured spectra at higher frequencies.
 These results validate the viscoelastic material model and demonstrate its applicability to different unit-cell geometries made of the same constituent material.
 However, note that at frequencies above $\SI{6}{\kilo\hertz}$ the model cannot accurately capture the transmission behavior, underlying the need for more advanced descriptions of the material response, in agreement with other studies~\cite{Rouleau.2016, Cuenca.2014, DAlessandro.2018, Krushynska.2021}.

-In summary, our findings reveal that the deviations in the linear elastic simulations from the experimental results primarily arise from the frequency-dependent characteristics of the constituent resin.
-Possible manufacturing defects and excitation imperfections have a negligible impact and can be safely ignored, without compromising accuracy.
+In summary, our findings reveal that the deviations of the linear-elastic simulations from the experimental results primarily arise from the frequency-dependent characteristics of the constituent resin, proving that incorporating material-intrinsic dissipation is critical for the accurate prediction of band-gap frequency bounds in polymer-based lattices.
+Possible manufacturing defects and excitation imperfections have a negligible impact and can be safely ignored without compromising accuracy.